Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 print(f"Threshold = {t:.4f}, Recall = {r:.4f} at FAR = {f:.4f}")

-If you can quantify the dollar cost of a false positive (analyst time, customer impact) and a false negative (missed fraud value), pick the threshold that minimizes CFP·FP + CFN·FN.
+If the dollar cost of a false positive (such as analyst time and customer impact) and a false negative (such as missed fraud value) can be quantified, the threshold that minimises CFP·FP + CFN·FN should be selected.
 This is the most defensible approach when the asymmetry is well understood.

 Top-K Selection

-Skip the threshold entirely.
-Rank scores and take the top K. Useful when the human review capacity is the binding constraint and the alert volume per period is fixed.
+This approach forgoes the threshold entirely.
+Scores are ranked and the top K cases are selected.
+It is appropriate when human review capacity is the binding constraint and alert volume per period is fixed.

-Time-of-day, day-of-week, or per-segment thresholds.
-A retail fraud detector might use threshold = 0.6 on weekday afternoons and 0.4 on holiday weekends.
-Implementation usually involves a small lookup table or a contextual model that outputs both score and threshold.
+Time-of-day, day-of-week, or per-segment thresholds may be used.
+A retail fraud detector might use a threshold of 0.6 on weekday afternoons and 0.4 on holiday weekends.
+Implementation typically involves a small lookup table or a contextual model that outputs both score and threshold.

 Common Pitfalls to Avoid

-- Reporting AUROC without AUPRC on imbalanced data.
-AUROC = 0.99 with 0.1% positives often means AUPRC = 0.40.
-Report both, always.
+• Reporting AUROC without AUPRC on imbalanced data.
+AUROC = 0.99 with 0.1 percent positives often corresponds to AUPRC = 0.40.
+Both should always be reported.

-- Reporting accuracy.
-For anomaly detection, accuracy is almost always meaningless.
-The "always negative" baseline beats most real models on accuracy.
+• Reporting accuracy.
+For anomaly detection, accuracy is almost always uninformative.
+The "always negative" baseline outperforms most real models on accuracy.

-- Cherry-picking the threshold on the test set.
-Tune on validation, evaluate on test.
-If you maximize F1 across thresholds on the same test set, you've overfit.
+• Selecting the threshold on the test set.
+Tuning should be performed on the validation set, and evaluation on the test set.
+Maximising F1 across thresholds on the same test set constitutes overfitting.

-- Not using stratified k-fold.
-With 1% positives in 1,000 samples, a random fold could end up with zero positives in the validation split.
-Use
+• Not using stratified k-fold.
+With 1 percent positives in 1,000 samples, a random fold may contain zero positives in the validation split.
+StratifiedKFold should be used.

-- Comparing models on different test sets.
-Apples to oranges.
-Use the same fixed test set across all model comparisons.
+• Comparing models on different test sets.
+This is not a like-for-like comparison.
+The same fixed test set must be used across all model comparisons.

-- Using point F1 for time series.
-One-off detection lag tanks the score.
-Use range-based metrics or VUS instead.
+• Using point F1 for time series.
+A single-step detection lag reduces the score substantially.
+Range-based metrics or VUS should be used instead.

-- Treating PA-F1 as gospel.
+• Treating PA-F1 as a definitive measure.
 It can be inflated by random noise.
-Report it alongside non-PA metrics if you must use it.
+If used, it should be reported alongside non-PA metrics.

-- Optimizing offline metrics that don't translate to deployment.
-If your business runs on alert-volume budgets, optimize for the metric that respects that constraint, not just F1.
+• Optimising offline metrics that do not translate to deployment.
+When the business operates on alert-volume budgets, the metric that respects that constraint should be optimised, rather than F1 alone.

 Real-World Reporting Templates by Domain

 Different domains converge on different metric stacks.
-Here's a recommendation distilled from real production systems.
-For deeper dives into the underlying anomaly detection methods, see our companion guides on Deep SVDD and One-Class SVM.
+The following recommendations are distilled from observed production systems.
+For more detailed treatment of the underlying anomaly detection methods, the companion guides on Deep SVDD and One-Class SVM may be consulted.

-If your model is built on top of transfer learning or fine-tuning approaches, the same metric framework applies, just be especially cautious about confidence intervals, since pre-training source-target distribution gaps can make small test sets very noisy.
+If the model is built on top of transfer learning or fine-tuning approaches, the same metric framework applies, although particular caution should be taken with confidence intervals, since pre-training source-target distribution gaps can render small test sets highly noisy.

 Frequently Asked Questions